Ancient Indian Secrets to be an Excellent Student!

 “What are those six qualities?”

-“Kaaka drushti, baka dhyanam, swana nidra, alpa aharam, jeerna vastram, greha tyagam (or Videsh gaman) – etat vidyarthi lakshanam”
+“Kaaka drishti, baka dhyanam, swana nidra, alpa aharam, jeerna vastram, greha tyagam (or Videsh gaman) – etat vidyarthi lakshanam”

-“What’s it Uday?
-Sounds like some Sanskrit hymn…”
+“What’s it Udayji?
+Sounds like some Sanskrit hymn…” Poornima said.

 “Yes, it is in Sanskrit.”

-“First one is Kaaka (crow) drushti (vision).
+“The first one is Kaaka (crow) Drishti (vision).
 Do you know the specialty of a crow’s vision?”

 “Yes, crows have better eyesight than humans.
 These birds are famed for their intelligence.
 Crow’s brain is the size of a human thumb, huge relative to its body, putting their intelligence on par with primates and allowing them to solve complex problems,” Adam said.